André Janones

-André Luis Gaspar Janones (born 5 May 1984) is a Brazilian lawyer, politician, and member of Avante.
+André Luis Gaspar Janones (born 5 May 1984) is a Brazilian lawyer, politician, and member of REDE.
 Since 2019, he has been a federal deputy for Minas Gerais.

 Biography

 He was born in Ituiutaba, on 5 May 1984.
 He is the son of Divina Gaspar Janones.

 His first job was as a bus conductor between 2003 and 2005.
 In 2004, he got a scholarship at the then Fundação Educacional de Ituiutaba, now a unit of the Minas Gerais State University.

 In 2005, he started working as a clerk at the Court of Justice of the State of Minas Gerais, in Ituiutaba.
 In 2008, he passed the Order of Attorneys of Brazil exam and set up his firm André Janones & Advogados Associados.

 He is a member of the Lagoinha Church.